Hi there! Hope your summer’s been beautiful.

 Both styles of lights look wonderful.
 They’re quite small yet incredibly bright and beautiful — and they’re easy to set up with the included small solar panel on a stake you push into the ground.
 The best part is your power supply (AKA Mr. Sun) is FREE!

-I have our coloured LED lights strung up on the trees in our front yard, even in summer (embarrassingly enough).
-The string and lights are so small that they blend in well with the tree trunk and literally one person has noticed them; she is the one who bought some of these lights afterward! ( Good eye, Lauren! 😀 )
+I have our coloured LED lights strung up on the trees in our front yard, and I even leave them up in the summer (switched ‘OFF’), and they have survived the scorching heat wonderfully.
+The string and lights are so small that they blend in well with the tree trunk and literally one person has noticed them.
+She also bought some of her own thereafter. 🙂

-You don’t need a super sunny yard, but it sure gives these lights some extra kick.
-The tree that’s closer to our south-facing wall was often lit up with dancing lights until morning.
-The other tree’s lights usually lasted about 4 to 6 hours — slightly longer after a sunny winter day.
+You don’t need a super sunny yard, but more sun will sure give these lights some extra kick.
+The tree that’s closer to our south-facing wall is often lit up with dancing lights until morning.
+The other tree’s lights usually last about 4 to 6 hours — slightly longer after a sunny winter day.